oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Atlantis|EMEA|0.4
 Phobos|Mars|1

-Then [Atlantis](#atlantis) is a node with two parents.
+Then Atlantis is a node with two parents.
 The standard hierarchical transformations disregard the weight property and consider both parents equally valid (but see [example 119](#weighted)).
-The entities Mars and Phobos cannot be reached from the root node Sales and hence are orphans.

-Mars and Phobos can be made descendants of the root node by adding a relationship.
+In a traversal with start node Sales only (where the fifth parameter of [`traverse`](#Transformationtraverse) is $S={}$`filter(ID eq 'Sales')`), Mars and Phobos cannot be reached and hence are orphans.
+But they can be made descendants of the start node Sales by adding a relationship.
 Note the collection-valued segment of the `ParentNavigationProperty` appears at the end of the resource path and the subsequent single-valued segment appears in the payload before the `@bind`:
 ```json
 POST /service/SalesOrganizations('Mars')/Relations
 Content-Type: application/json